Falling Sales Mean Tougher Fixes at Department Stores -- Heard on the Street

 Continue Reading Below

-First-quarter earnings reports from Macy's and Kohl's sent shares of both down significantly Thursday.
-They also weighed on shares of Nordstrom, which is scheduled to report after the market closes.
-At Macy's, same-store sales fell a greater-than-expected 5.2% and earnings missed analysts' estimates by a wide margin.
+First-quarter earnings reports from Macy's, Kohl's and Nordstrom sent shares of all three down significantly Thursday.
+At Macy's, same-store sales fell by a greater-than-expected 5.2% and earnings missed analysts' estimates by a wide margin.

+Even though cost controls helped Kohl's earnings exceed expectations, the market chose to focus on its same-store-sales decline.
+At Nordstrom, earnings exceeded expectations and overall sales climbed, but same-store sales were slightly worse than expected.
+Shares, which had fallen during the trading day, tumbled even further when the company reported after hours.

-For both companies, efforts to tightly control inventories failed to overcome declines in sales.
+For Macy's and Kohl's, efforts to tightly control inventories failed to overcome declines in sales.
 Excess inventories hurt gross margins at Macy's.
 Kohl's credited good inventory management with an improvement in gross margins.
-Even so, the sales decline of 3.2% in the quarter outpaced the inventory decline of 2.3%.
-The company also said sales were down only 1% in March and April combined, but that wasn't enough to offset their high-single-digit decline in February.

-Both companies are trying to reverse the sales slide.
-Macy's executives highlighted the Backstage off-price concept, Last Act clearance sections and Bluemercury cosmetics chain as growth areas.
-The company said a pilot program aimed at focusing its selection of women's shoes and improving the shoe-shopping experience produced a "nearly double-digit" sales increase in those stores.
-It plans to provide more details about pilot programs at its investor meeting June 6.

 Continue Reading Below